Skip to Content

 Oleta River State Park has a great beach for the smallest kids.
 (Photo: Bonnie Gross)

-Oleta River State Park: Picnic pavilions and the beach
+Oleta River State Park: Beach an picnic pavilions

 On a visit with a toddler we spent hours here splashing, floating on beach toys and playing in the sand.
 It was relaxing for the adults because the beach felt so safe.